smbriones/react-mint/README.md

 ... and other things as I think of them.

 Feel free to use as-is, but this is a WIP!
+You'll need Node.js and npm to get started.

 Let me know if you have any tips or suggestions to make this even simpler. :)

 Cheers!
-Stephanie